pytest-native reference #

 • Discovery is pytest's: what tests/test_*.py files match, what items they expose.
 Litmus has no opinion here.

-• Activation is Litmus's: which station, product, fixture, profile is loaded for the session.
+• Activation is Litmus's: which station, part, fixture, profile is loaded for the session.
 Driven by the CLI flags above (or by default_station: / default_profile: in litmus.yaml).

 A test that runs on a bringup tier with no station YAML and a test that runs on a factory tier with full traceability are collected identically.
 The activation context decides what fixtures resolve to and what limits verify finds.